coin723/dashboard-v2/README.md

 // Component decorator
 @Component({
-    selector: 'div.m-t-md', // CSS selector of HTML element in which the component is viewed
+    selector: 'div.m-t-md', // CSS selector of HTML element in which the component is viewed.
+If corresponding element exists, the component is viewed inside that element.
+If not, the component may not be viewed anywhere.
-    templateUrl: 'app/overview.component.html',
+    // Such selector does not have to indicate 'pure-HTML' element; for example, <my-app> or whatever you prefer can be used.
+    templateUrl: 'app/overview.component.html', // Location of HTML file by which the component is visualised.
+You can use 'template' property instead, assigning your own HTML code string as its value.
     styles: [
         `
         .icon-bar-graph:before {